 Export to application is automatic if you have activated the option in the processing options dialog (see photo processing chapter).

-To export optimized images, do as follows:
+To export optimized images, do the following:

 - The floating window shows the number of images to be exported.

-- Click Export.
+- Click on Export.